This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Healthcare providers will ask about your child's symptoms and your family's health.
-They may ask you about the amount of time between your child's last meal and the start of his symptoms.
-They may also ask if any other children in your family have hypoglycemia, or have had it in the past.
+Your child's pediatrician will ask about your child's symptoms and examine him or her.
+The pediatrician may ask about the amount of time between your child's last meal and the start of his or her symptoms.
+He or she may also ask if any other children in your family have hypoglycemia, or have had it in the past.
 Your child may need any of the following:

-- Blood tests are done to measure your child's blood sugar levels.
-These tests may also be done to find the cause of your child's hypoglycemia.
+- Blood tests show your child's blood sugar level.
+They may also help find the cause of his or her symptoms.

 - An oral glucose tolerance test may be done.
-After your child has fasted for 8 hours, his blood sugar level is tested.
-He is then given a glucose drink.
-His blood sugar level is checked after 1 hour and again after 2 hours.
-Healthcare providers look at how much his blood sugar level increases from the first check.
+After your child has fasted for 8 hours, his or her blood sugar level is tested.
+Your child is then given a glucose drink.
+His or her blood sugar level is checked after 1 hour and again after 2 hours.
+Healthcare providers look at how much the blood sugar level increases from the first check.

 - Treatment depends on the cause of your child's hypoglycemia.
 He or she may need to eat or drink a source of glucose to try and raise the blood sugar level.
 Some children may need to be given glucose through an IV at a hospital.
-Your child's hypoglycemia may go away with treatment as he grows.
+Your child's hypoglycemia may go away with treatment as he or she grows.

-- If your child has ketotic hypoglycemia, he may need to be fed often.
-He may also need to be on a high-protein, high-carbohydrate diet.
+- If your child has ketotic hypoglycemia, he or she may need to be fed often.
+Your child may also need to be on a high-protein, high-carbohydrate diet.
 Some foods that contain protein are red meat, poultry (chicken and turkey), fish, beans, eggs, and nuts.
 Some foods that contain carbohydrate are bread, tortillas, cereal, rice, and pasta.
-Ask your child's healthcare provider if he needs to be on a special diet.
+Ask your child's pediatrician if he or she needs to be on a special diet.